oleg-shilo/shell-x/README.md

 This means that creation and customization of the "Send to" context menu is a simple file creation/editing activity that does not even require user to be an admin (elevated).

-Shell-X applies the same simplified approach approach but extends it by allowing creation of any context menu for any file type.
+Shell-X applies the same simplified approach but extends it by allowing creation of any context menu for any file type.

 Below are the some of Shell-X features that extend Windows "Send to" approach: